khakhalin/notes/00_words_to_lookup.md

 * Hadoop
 * Spark

-Network science
+Random pieces of math
+* Refresh the general flavor of Lagrangians and Hamiltonians
-* Perron–Frobenius theorem (something related to centralities? or network graph eigenvectors?)
+* Perron–Frobenius theorem - something related to centralities and or network graph eigenvectors

 Neuro
 * ...